Sugar (2004 film): Plot

 Cliff and Butch's relationship progresses, and Cliff grows more comfortable with Butch's regular clients.
 Among them are Stanley, a middle-aged gay man who likes to engage in non-sexual sadomasochism.
 One day Butch suggests Cliff participate in a sexual transaction involving one of his clients.
 In order to muster courage, Cliff gets "fucking high" on speed, and he and Butch arrive at the apartment of the man, who says he only wants to vicariously observe the two men have sex.
 Butch has anal sex with Cliff for the first time in front of the man.
 The encounter leaves Cliff humiliated, and he shoves Butch to the ground as the two leave, telling him he never wants to see him again.
 Cliff becomes profoundly depressed.

 Some time later, they meet to talk, and Cliff finds that Butch has been abusing prescription medication and other drugs.
 Later, while alone, Butch goes to meet Cookie, who is eager to see him, outside her school.
-Shortly into the conversation, Butch asks if her if he could buy the Ritalin she is prescribed for her attention deficit hyperactivity disorder, but she tells him she does not have access to it, and that it is dispensed by the school nurse.
+Shortly into the conversation, Butch asks her if he could buy the Ritalin she is prescribed for her attention deficit hyperactivity disorder, but she tells him she does not have access to it, and that it is dispensed by the school nurse.
 Butch leaves, dejected.
 Later, Butch calls Cliff and asks him to meet him at Paradise.
 Cliff reluctantly agrees, and arrives to find Butch kissing an older man, Greg, whom he says he now lives with.
 Butch's behavior is erratic, and he appears to be experiencing an extremely traumatic drug high.
 The two go to Greg's apartment alone, where Butch suggests they flee with Cookie to Hawaii.
 Cliff leaves, unable to communicate with Butch in his drug-induced psychotic state.
 Butch then accidentally severs veins in his arm and dies.

 Cliff, Madge, and Cookie attend Butch's funeral.
 During the wake, Cliff hallucinates Butch sitting up in his casket, and reminiscing about how much fun the two had together.
 Later, Cliff and Cookie go to a diner, where Cliff catches the attention of a young man.
 Adopting a newfound confidence, Cliff proceeds to cruise him in the bathroom.
 Following the encounter, Cliff gives Cookie a hug before the two part ways.
 Cookie watches as Cliff throws his skateboard into the street-side garbage and walks away.